How do accountants earn commission on lending referrals?

 Over a year, an accountant using a paid platform at the maximum tier pays £4,740 in subscription fees.
 If a Fundably partner is earning £24k+/year, keeping 100% of those earnings without subscription costs matters.

-How to get started
+How to get started earning lending commission

-- Apply via a partner portal — most decent programmes take 24–48 hours to set up
+- Apply via a partner portal.
+Most decent programmes take 24–48 hours to set up.

-- Get your unique referral link — all applications submitted through it are tracked to you
+- Get your unique referral link.
+All applications submitted through it are tracked to you.

-- Submit the referral — through your portal or link; the broker handles everything from here
+- Submit the referral through your portal or link.
+The broker handles everything from here.

-- Track in your dashboard — see where each referral is in the process, in real time
+- Track in your dashboard.
+See where each referral is in the process, in real time.

 You can book a free consultation with Fundably’s accountant partner team here.